 Other Parades

-After the more traditional parades showcasing the Festival Floats and Kagura Zoroe it’s time for a wide variety of different parades.
+After the more traditional parades showcasing the Festival Floats and Kagura Zoroe, it’s time for a wide variety of different parades.

-Nana-chan, the gigantic mannequin usually standing outside Meitetsu Department Store at Nagoya Station, is paraded through the whole city.
+Nana-chan, the gigantic mannequin usually standing outside the Meitetsu Department Store at Nagoya Station, is paraded through the whole city.

 The Three Great Feudal Lords